 Surrey Police began piloting the National Volunteer Police Cadet (VPC) scheme in Autumn 2016.
-Now we have six across the county located in the boroughs of Elmbridge, Epsom & Ewell, Guildford, Reigate & Banstead, Runnymede and Woking and are hopeful of expanding further still in the future.
+We currently have 9 units across the county located in the boroughs of:

 Each of these units are led by a volunteer leadership team consisting of Police Officers, Police Staff, Special Constables and Police Support Volunteers who all give up their own time on top of their day roles to run the sessions.

 The scheme is designed to provide a safe environment in which young people can learn as individuals, develop positive relationships with the police and actively support their community.
-We will help to prepare young people for their future by offering varied activities and opportunities to enhance their inter-personal skills and confidence.
-Cadets are also encouraged to work towards achieving qualifications through the scheme whilst gaining a sense of pride through supporting community policing.
+We will help to prepare you for the future by offering varied activities and opportunities to enhance your interpersonal skills and confidence.
+Cadets are encouraged to work towards achieving qualifications through the scheme whilst gaining a sense of pride through supporting community policing.

 Who is it for?